Elizabeth of York 1466-1503 Biography

 Childhood

 Elizabeth of York was born on 11th February 1466 at the Palace of Westminster.
-She was the eldest child of Edward IV, who had taken the throne from Henry VI in 1461, and Elizabeth Woodville.
+She was the eldest child of King Edward IV, who had taken the throne from Henry VI in 1461, and Elizabeth Woodville.
 The Yorkists supported her father while the Lancastrians supported Henry VI.
 They had been fighting the Wars of the Roses for control of the throne since 1455.

 When she was three years old, Elizabeth was betrothed to George Neville, the nephew of the influential Earl of Warwick.
 The betrothal was broken the following year after Warwick defected to the Lancastrian side and rose against King Edward.